schufot/where-is-sony/README.md

 https://schufot.github.io/where-is-sony/

-An overview of "SONY" tags in Cologne.
+An overview of "SONY 678" tags in Cologne.
 I do not make them, I just take pictures of them.

 ## Technologies Used